robotframework/robotframework-RFCP-syllabus/basics.md

 #### Embedded arguments

 _Embedded arguments_ are part of keyword names.
-It can make the data easier to read and understand for people without any Robot framework experience.
+It can make the input data easier to read and understand for people without any Robot Framework experience.
 [[User Guide: Embedding arguments into keyword name][UG Embedding arguments into keyword name]]

 ### Documentation